- Department for Business, Energy & Industrial Strategy

 The Coal Authority, which was established in 1994 when the coal industry was privatised, manages the environmental and safety-related liabilities of historical coal mining in the UK.
 This includes:

 - repairing subsidence damage from old coal mining activity and operating an emergency call-out system to secure coalfield subsidence hazards

 - treating water pollution caused by coal mining through a managed investment programme so that water is protected and improved to ‘good’ status

 - sharing its information, skills and experience to help stakeholders make informed decisions when buying property in former coal mining areas

-DECC delivered two major schemes of compensation for nearly 800,000 former British Coal employees.
+The former Department of Energy and Climate Change (DECC) delivered 2 major schemes of compensation for nearly 800,000 former British Coal employees.
 These were related to Chronic Obstructive Pulmonary Disease (COPD) and Vibration White Finger (VWF).
 Both schemes are now closed to new claims but former miners and their families may be able to pursue compensation through common law.